G2Pavon/G2Pavon.github.io/_posts/2024-06-21-Mapping-a-Kreedz-map.md

 ---

 Now TrenchBroom is finally ready for KZ mapping.
-From now on, all you need to do is put your ideas into practice and let your imagination soar.
-Create whatever you want—no one will stop you.
-Want to make a map with only 257 LJ blocks?
-Go for it.
-Want to create a bhop map?
+From now on you will only have to put your ideas into practice and let your imagination fly.
+Do what you want, no one will stop you.
+Do you want to make a map with only 257 LJ blocks?
 Do it.
-Want to design a map with edge bugs?
-Go ahead.
-Want to make a death map with a neon style?
-Maybe reconsider that one—there are already plenty of ugly neon maps out there.
+Do you want to create a Bhop map?
+Do it.
+Do you want to make a map with only edgebugs?
+Do it.
+Do you want to make a neon style death map?
+Don't do it, there are already plenty of ugly neon maps out there.
 Happy mapping!

 ---